 Governance contracts

-In TON, a set of special smart contracts controls consensus parameters for node operation - including TVM, catchain, fees, and chain topology - and how these parameters are stored and updated.
+In TON, a set of special smart contracts controls consensus parameters for node operation — including TVM, Catchain, fees, and chain topology — and how these parameters are stored and updated.
 Unlike older blockchains that hardcode these parameters, TON enables transparent on-chain governance.
-The current governance contracts include the Elector, Config, and DNS contracts, with expansion plans (e.g., extra-currency Minter).
+The current governance contracts include the Elector and Config contracts; DNS is a related system contract (not governing consensus).
+Future expansion may include a Minter for extra-currencies.

 Elector

 The Elector smart contract manages validator elections, validation rounds, and reward distribution.
-To become a validator and interact with the Elector, follow the validator instructions.
+To become a validator and interact with the Elector, follow the validator instructions and the internal guide.

 Data storage